eead-csic-compbio/metagenome_Pfam_score/README.md

 --

-This computational pipeline was designed to evaluate the importance of global biogeochemical cycles in multigenomic scale.
+This computational pipeline was designed to evaluate the importance of global biogeochemical cycles or major metabolic pathways in multigenomic scale.
-It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles.
-These data are currently being described in papers in preparation.
+It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles (papers in preparation).
-We hope it can be of help to other researchers.
-The scripts are written in perl5 and python3.
+The scripts are written in bash, perl5 and python3.

+# Scoring your data (Sulfur cycle)

+Scripts [score_genomes.sh](./score_genomes.sh) and [score_metagenomes.sh](./score_metagenomes.sh) are provided
+so that users can virtually avoid reading the manual and score their own genomes/metagenomes in terms of their Sulfur cycle metabolic machinery.
+All that is required is a directory containing peptide FASTA files of encoded proteins/fragments with **.faa** extension.
+Examples of use would be:

+$ ./score_genomes.sh test_genomes

+or

+$ ./score_metagenomes.sh test_metagenomes

+# Train your own classifier for any cycle/pathway

+For more advanced uses an extensive [manual](./manual/manualv1.pdf) is provided.
 The required input data are:

 1. FASTA file with peptides sequences of proteins involved in the cycle/pathway of interest.
 2. List of RefSeq accesions of (curated) genomes known to be involved in the cycle/pathway of interest.

 These inputs are processed in order to train a classifier which internally uses [Pfam](http://pfam.xfam.org) domains.

-Optionally, genomes or metagenomes provided by the user can be scored with the trained classifier.
+As seen above, genomes or metagenomes provided by the user can then be scored with the trained classifier.

-The algoritm is divided in four steps, which are explained in detail in the [manual](./manual/manualv1.pdf).
 Once a classifier has been trained, such as the Sulfur cycle, steps 1 and 3 can be skipped.

 ![flowchart](./manual/flowchart.png)